ahmetmithat/buggyamb/Docs/windows_installation_instructions.md

 <h2>How to run BuggyAmb</h2>

 The first release of BuggyAmb runs over HTTP.
-If you need to configure HTTPS or run on another port then you can download the source code and make the necessary changes based on your needs.
+If you need to configure it to run on HTTPS then you can download the source code and make the necessary changes based on your needs.

 You can run BuggyAmb as a standalone application or you can host it on IIS.